cemrath/cemrath/README.md

 - 👋 Hello!
 My name is Curtis
 - 👀 I love building things with code.
 Here's some of my [projects](https://github.com/cemrath?tab=repositories) in development.
+- :wrench:

-- 🌱 I’m currently learning Node.js, React, mongo.DB, Express, Bootstrap, SCSS, and more.
+- 🌱 I’m currently focused on Node.js, React, mongo.DB, Express, Bootstrap, SCSS, and more.
 - 📫 I can be reached at curtbusiness@gmail.com

 <!---